AIA-uniandes/ProyectoClasificacionResiduos-202210/README.md

 4. Run, on the same terminal where the Docker Container is runnig, the inside_docker_container.py file.
 First cd into 'cd /jetson-inference/python/training/detection/ssd' and then run 'python3 inside_docker_container.py'.

 This should show you the Inference Time and the Objects Detected.

+**PS**: The docker subprocess activated by the Nano, once the system is ready, is the code documented here: [Inside Docker Container](https://github.com/aa-rodriguezv/pytorch-ssd-modified-AIA-thesis/blob/master/inside_docker_container_final.py).

+**PSS**: The Nano Jetson SHOULD ALWAYS be connected to a Keyboard, a Mouse and a Monitor.